akashmadavi2001/Store-Image-Frontend/README.md

 Product List

-A product list is a document or database that catalogs a company’s entire portfolio of goods or services, organizing details such as product names, unique identifiers (SKUs), costs, inventory status, and sales history.
+A product list is a document or database that catalogs a company’s entire portfolio of goods or services, organizing details such as product names, unique identifiers, costs, inventory status, and sales history.

 <img width="1152" height="507" alt="Image" src="https://github.com/user-attachments/assets/ae19d32b-ea05-44c4-b7ec-6ec52ab51079" />